The Waters Edge Board of Directors sends a monthly news flash to residents

 Renovating large swaths of landscape is expensive, so we’re hoping to continue rolling this template out over the long term, hitting the Even and Odd side as fairly as possible.

-If you have any questions about this beautification project, please come to the annual meeting in April.
+If you have any questions about this beautification project, please come to the next meeting in May.

 Street Light Update: The Board has decided, after many months of information gathering, to renew our contract with BGE.
 Final choices on the fixtures are being reviewed now by the board, so we can implement the contract.
 BGE will handle removal of the current fixtures and installation and maintenance of the new ones.
 We're looking forward to having new, uniform lighting across the neighborhood.